-Six managed dual rotor 40mm x 56mm system fans provide the primary airflow for the system.
-The system is designed for fan redundancy.
-Should a single fan fail, the remaining system fans along with platform management will provide the necessary air flow and other platform adjustments to maintain system thermals.
+Six managed dual rotor 40mm x 56mm system fans and an embedded fan for each installed power supply, provide the primary airflow for the system.
+The system is designed for fan redundancy when configured with two power supply modules.
+Should a single fan fail (system fan or power supply fan), platform management will adjust air flow of the remaining fans and manage other platform features to maintain system thermals.
 Fan redundancy is lost if more than one fan is in a failed state.

-Figure 15.
+Figure 16.
 System Fan Identification